packit/packit.dev/content/docs/source-git/how-to-source-git.md

 At the time of writing this guide:
 * We have chrony 4.0 in Fedora Rawhide
-* 4.0 git tag is also the HEAD of upstream git master (hash: d327cfea5a4b5f7385056be8b18f4c5fab01ad13)
+* 4.0 git tag is also the HEAD of the main upstream branch (hash: d327cfea5a4b5f7385056be8b18f4c5fab01ad13)

 In order for us to continue, we need to be able to either generate an archive